Managing AI privacy settings in Microsoft Edge

 • Voice assistants can record audio that may be sent for processing.

-• Multi-step automation stores intermediate state; that state may include snippets from sites.
+• Multi-step automation stores intermediate state, and that state may include snippets from sites.

 Concrete steps to reduce exposure: